 After completing her degree in Philosophy, Caroline started her career in human resources for a telecommunications engineering company.
 She has 10 years of experience training and facilitating experts in their field.
 Over the last six years she has worked in Knowledge Management for R&D projects in the AZ owned biotechnology company, MedImmune.
 Prior to this Caroline delivered transferable skills courses for postgraduates, tutoring on the UK GRAD programme and Vitae’s Leadership in Action Caroline now works for herself, is in a business partnership, Catalyst, and also trains in team effectiveness, communication, project management and innovation skills.
 Caroline builds on existing skills and experience to bring out the full potential of individuals and teams.

-Rich joined Imperial College in 2015 as a Consultant in the Careers Service where he works closely with the departments of Chemistry, Computing and Earth Science and Engineering.
-Prior to this Rich worked at the University of Southampton where he took a leading role on the development and delivery of innovative interventions to assist in the employability and professional skills development of doctoral candidates and staff.
+Rich joined Imperial College in 2015 and was appointed as Deputy Director of the Careers Service in April 2018 where he has responsibility for the Career Consultants and supports the overall running of the department and development of strategy.
+Rich also currently provides careers support for students in the departments of Computing and Earth Science & Engineering.
+In previous employment Rich had a lead role at the University of Southampton for the development and delivery of innovative interventions to assist in the employability and professional skills development of doctoral candidates and staff.

 - Dr Liz Elvidge